 Try our take on traditional Thanksgiving stuffing.
 With both hearty corn bread and off-the-cob kernels, the holiday side offers twice as much feel-good flavor.
 Red onion, baby spinach, and crushed red pepper help balance corn's cozy-sweet flavor.

-This Thanksgiving, indulge in rich and creamy gratin for a satisfying side dish.
+This Thanksgiving, indulge in a rich and creamy gratin.
 Sweet onion and fennel bake with luscious brown butter and Gruyere cheese until golden and bubbly.
-Top with chopped hazelnuts and bread crumbs to finish.

-A crunchy topping, a bit of head, and a secret ingredient upgrade ho-hum broccoli.
+A crunchy topping, a bit of heat, and a secret ingredient upgrade ho-hum broccoli.

 Your guests will love beets when they're featured alongside our crispy green bean and crumbly feta pairing.
 The earthy combination is an excellent alternative to traditional Thanksgiving side dishes, such as green bean casserole.